AI agent governance, security tooling, and mechanical enforcement.

 • #devtools

-Scope. rigscore measures configuration hygiene, not runtime security.
-It reads the files on disk — governance docs, MCP configs, Docker settings, skill files, permissions — and scores what they say.
-It does not observe the running agent, intercept tool calls, or hash live MCP tool descriptions.
-It complements Snyk Agent Scan and Semgrep; it does not replace them.
-See known limits for what rigscore does not catch, and verify rigscore for how to audit the tool itself before running it.
+Scope. rigscore measures configuration hygiene, not runtime security: it reads the files on disk — governance docs, MCP configs, Docker settings, skill files, permissions — and scores what they say.
+Pair it with a runtime scanner and source-level SAST; see known limits and verify rigscore.

 npx github:Back-Road-Creative/rigscore